 Because the kitchen cabinets are plain white, we wanted to get backsplash tiles that will be the center of attention in the kitchen.

-We narrowed down to a teal colored herringbone patterned tiles, just like what we saw here on Instagram.
+We narrowed it down to teal-colored, herringbone-patterned tiles, just like what we saw here on Instagram.

 We don’t want a separate dining table as we have limited space.
 We found this cool design online: